iredmail/docs/en_US/howto/dovecot.imapsieve.md

 ### Report spam: Move email from Inbox to Junk

+!!! attention

+    If you're running Roundcube webmail, you can enable its plugin `markasjunk` to help move spam to Junk folder with one click.

 - Login to webmail or any IMAP client like Outlook/Thunderbird.
 - Move an email from `Inbox` folder to `Junk` folder.